 It was blowing a gale while I was taking these pictures and even though I had the handrail for support it felt pretty precarious so I decided to head back down.
 A fall from this height would have been fatal and seeing as nobody else was around it seemed wise not to push my luck.

-After 5+ hours of hard scrambling nourishment was sorely needed.
-Heading back into the city I had Makguksu (막국수) ice cold noodles for dinner.
-The buckwheat noodles are topped off with seaweed, white Baek kimchi, spicy red Mu kimchi and half and egg for delicious combination.
+After 5+ hours of hard scrambling, nourishment was sorely needed.
+Heading back into the city I had Makguksu (막국수) ice-cold noodles for dinner.
+The buckwheat noodles are topped off with seaweed, white Baek kimchi, spicy red Mu kimchi and half an egg for a delicious combination.
 The photo above shows you what it looks like before the ice is added.

 Before heading back to Seoul the next day I had a wander along the beach which on a weekday was completely empty except for a few old ladies who were diving for seafood.
 For outdoor enthusiasts, Sokcho is well worth a visit.